nielskrijger/node-url-permissions/README.md

 DAC allows fine-grained access control and enables users to manage permissions themselves rather than a restricted set of privileged administrators.
 In our newspaper example it is trivial for *writer1* to grant read access to a draft article to *writer2* using DAC.

-Compared to RBAC managing permissions for each and every resource instance quickly grows a huge permission database and possibly technical performance issues.
-Usually groups or roles are used to manage permissions for multiple users at the but even so an ACL database grows to millions of records quickly.
+Compared to RBAC managing permissions for each and every resource instance quickly grows a huge unmanageable permission database and possibly technical performance issues.
+Often groups or roles are used to improve manageablility when using DAC.

-Not only is DAC difficult to manage, it cannot be expressed in authorization grants efficiently (for example in OAuth scopes).
+Not only is DAC difficult to manage, it cannot be expressed in authorization grants effectively (for example in OAuth scopes).

 ### Attribute-Based Access Control (ABAC)

-[Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-Based_Access_Control) uses policies to define a set of rules that must apply to get access to the resource.
+[Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-Based_Access_Control) uses policies to define a set of rules that must apply to get access to a resource.
 For example `IF user has role "editor" OR user is resource owner THEN allow read/write access`.

 In advanced systems such policies are described in a custom [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) allowing great flexibility.

 ABAC's flexibility comes at a price of high complexity to the point of frustration (yes [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), I'm looking at you...).
 Developing your own ABAC DSL can be a huge undertaking.

+Many systems require some advanced authorization logic not captured in their main authorization model but express this in code rather than policies.

 ### The real world